-A study of chemistry, cells, tissue, the integument, the skeletal system, the muscular system, the cardiovascular system, and the respiratory system.
+A study of chemistry, cells, tissue, the integument, the skeletal system, the muscular system, and the nervous system.
 Structure and function taught concurrently.
 This course is not intended for biology majors.
 Satisfactory completion of BSC1020 or high school biology during the last 5 years is strongly recommended.